 In Tekinoktay’s recent works, the mirror as an object and metaphor plays a continuously increasing importance for her visual expression.
 With the use of mirrors, Tekinoktay explores and questions our excessive narcissistic society.
 She enjoys the distortion the viewer experiences when looking at a work of art while also looking at themselves.
 The shape of the triangle is also an important and recurring motif throughout her work.
 The triangle works as a base on which everything rested or slid.
 In her latest series the triangles are extended into what at first appear to be exaggerated Modiglianiesque necks but could also be read as long, narrow spikes with women’s heads stuck on top.
 These are fetishes not portraits.
 A series of archetypes in profile, decapitated, spiked and festooned amidst whirling coloured wheels and the chemical glow of neon.
 Displayed like the heads on Traitor’s Gate, as warnings, as trophies, though not necessarily from battles she has won.

-Selected group exhibitions include Background / Foreground, Galerie Nordenhake, Stockholm, Sweden (forthcoming) (2016), MOON SILK LUCID WALK, Den Frie, Copenhagen, Denmark (2015), The Inhabitants, Apart, Hotel Kong Arthur, Copenhagen, Denmark (2012), Lysets Land, Projekt Skagen, GI.
-Skagen, Copenhagen, Denmark (2011), Material, Operation Room Gallery, American Hospital, Istanbul (2009), Til Vægs, Charlottenborg, Copenhagen, Denmark (2009)
+Selected group exhibitions include In the Pines - Slight Return, David Risley Gallery, Copenhagen, DK (2017); SOMEDAY A RAIN WILL COME AND WASH ALL THE SCUFF OFF THE STREETS, Nordic Contemporary, Paris, FR (2016); Background / Foreground, Galerie Nordenhake, Stockholm, Sweden (2016); MOON SILK LUCID WALK, Den Frie, Copenhagen, Denmark (2015); The Inhabitants, Apart, Hotel Kong Arthur, Copenhagen, Denmark (2012); Lysets Land, Projekt Skagen, GI.
+Skagen, Copenhagen, Denmark (2011); Material, Operation Room Gallery, American Hospital, Istanbul (2009); Til Vægs, Charlottenborg, Copenhagen, Denmark (2009)